praF02/anevicon/anevicon_core/README.md

     <img src="https://img.shields.io/badge/semver-follows-green.svg">
   </a>

-  This crate can be used as a bot to build a [botnet](https://en.wikipedia.org/wiki/Botnet) for simulating [UDP-based DDoS attacks](https://en.wikipedia.org/wiki/UDP_flood_attack) (but only for educational and pentesting purposes, see [the GPLv3 license](https://github.com/Gymmasssorla/anevicon/blob/master/LICENSE), under which the library is distributed).
+  This crate can be used as a bot to build a [botnet](https://en.wikipedia.org/wiki/Botnet) for simulating [UDP flood attacks](https://en.wikipedia.org/wiki/UDP_flood_attack) (but only for educational and pentesting purposes, see [the GPLv3 license](https://github.com/Gymmasssorla/anevicon/blob/master/LICENSE), under which the library is distributed).

 This library was designed to be as convenient and reliable as it is possible, and without any external dependencies (except of the standard library).
 If you are just interested in one single program, please take a look at [this one](https://docs.rs/anevicon_core/0.1.0/anevicon_core/).